Happy Diwali! It Is the Festival of Lights

 LAKSHMI PUJAN OR KALI PUJA :

-On the third day of Diwali
+LAKSHMI PUJAN is marked on the third day of Deepavali.

 On the last day of the dark fortnight of the lunar month, we celebrate Diwali Or Deepavali by worshipping Maa Kali and Maa Lakshmi.
 This is the third day of Diwali or Deepawali and is considered the main festive day.
 All the members of the family will sit together for the puja and pray to Maa Laxmi for their wellbeing.
-In West Bengal, people will worship Maa kali having Fasted until all the rituals and pujas are done by purohit.
+In West Bengal, people will worship Maa Kali having Fasted until all the rituals and pujas are done by purohit.
 Mothers Draw Alpana and lit diyas and mombattis in their courtyard.

 GOVARDHAN PUJA: